elkowar/Auswahl/Readme.md

 When specifying a menu, you can add specific command line flags by adding `:: <your flags>` after the menu name.
 These will be added at the end of the menu command.

+## Installation

+Currently, auswahl is only available as a statically linked binary on the [releases page](https://github.com/elkowar/Auswahl/releases).
+Just download it, make it executable (`chmod +x auswahl`), and run it!

 ## Dependencies

 Auswahl depends only on what you configure as your menu!
 Use what you want!

 ## Building

 To build Auswahl, you need to have the rust toolchain installed (see here: [Rustup](https://rustup.rs/))
 If you have that, clone this repository and run `cargo install --path .` in the project root.

 If you only want to compile, run `cargo build --release`.
 This will generate a binary in `target/release/auswahl`